-Also under the accrual basis of accounting, if the landscaper receives their payment in advance from a client, then the payment should be recorded as a liability, not as revenue.
+Also under the accrual basis of accounting, if the landscaper receives their payment in advance from a client, then the payment should be recorded as a liability, not as accrued revenue.
 Only after the landscaper has completed all the work under the contract with the customer can they recognize the payment as revenue.
 Under the cash basis of accounting, you should record revenue when a cash payment has been received.
 For example, using the same scenario as just noted, the landscaper will not recognize any revenue until it has received payment from their client, even though it may be weeks after the landscaper completes all of the work.

 If services are performed entirely and/or the job is completed, you should know when revenue is recognized.
-If the job is not completed or fulfilled in entirety according to an agreed upon contract, recognize the revenue over the entire period, as it is earned.
+If the job is not completed or fulfilled in entirety according to an agreed upon contract (performance obligation), recognize the revenue over the entire period, as it is earned.

 Consider the same landscaping business from the example above.
 The company frequently spends large amounts of money on supplies, plants, machinery, etc... to prepare for seasonal fluctuations and trends.
 If the landscaper could not record the revenue until all client payments were actually transferred and cleared the bank, it could cause their books to appear to be deep in the red for a long period of time.
 That's no way to run a business!

 By leveraging the revenue recognition principle, the company maintains a steady balance of cash going out, and revenue coming in.
 This is a more accurate picture of the company’s financial health.
 One major reason the revenue recognition principle can be so important is that the financial health of the company can greatly affect its ability to attract stockholders.
 When revenue appears to be fluctuating wildly, stockholders typically don’t want to stick around, but by presenting an honest picture of a stable financial department, the company portrays a safer investment.
 This can be a serious consideration for small businesses who are trying to grow.